Bilal-Butt/Bilal-Butt/README.md

   </tr>
 </table>

-> 📌 **More projects coming soon** — Vehicle Recognition CNN, Smart Home IoT (Arduino), and a 555-Timer PCB Design will be migrated to GitHub.
+> 📌 **More projects coming soon:** Vehicle Recognition CNN, Smart Home IoT (Arduino), and a 555-Timer PCB Design will be migrated to GitHub.
 Stay tuned.

 ---